-At tertiary level, cultural heritage remains much of a specialisation.
-Courses covering cultural heritage related subjects are provided by the University of Malta and the Malta Centre of Restoration.
-At University, all students follow a compulsory subject on the history of Mediterranean culture and civilisation.
+At tertiary level, cultural heritage remains linked to specific courses.
+Courses covering cultural heritage related subjects are provided by the University of Malta and the Malta Centre for Restoration.
 However, exposure to cultural heritage in general terms remains limited.
+At the University of Malta, the courses in History of Mediterranean Civilisation have been discontinued for a number of years.
+These courses were intended as common core culture for all Humanities students and their discontinuation is an unfortunate development.

-The Institute of Restoration Studies, Bighi runs a number of courses aimed at the professional formation of the restorer-conservator.
-The Bachelor in Conservation and Restoration Studies (Honours) is a four year programme leading to a B.Cons.
+The Institute of Conservation and Management of Cultural Heritage, Bighi runs a number of courses aimed at the professional formation of the restorer-conservator.
+The Bachelor in Conservation and Restoration Studies (Honours) is a four year programme leading to the B.Cons.
 (Hons.) degree awarded by the University of Malta.
 The Institute also offers a Masters in Applied Conservation.
 The issue at stake is whether stakeholders in the sector can provide working opportunities for young graduates specialising in cultural heritage subjects.